 Scientific Director Dr Dean Morbeck and Clinical Embryologist and Research Analysts Dr Elizabeth (Lili) Hammond recently reviewed scientific studies on slow developing and low-quality embryos.
 Their review, published in the journal Human Reproduction, concludes that some slower embryos can give rise to children.
 Dean and Lili are currently working with the IVF Kyono group in Japan on better ways of grading embryos.

-Coming soon – your views egg and sperm donation
+Your views egg and sperm donation survey is now live!

-We are pleased to help Dr Sonja Goedeke from the Auckland University of Technology with her upcoming survey – more details when Sonja’s survey goes live.
+We are pleased to help Dr Sonja Goedeke from the Auckland University of Technology with her survey.
+Clink here for more information.

 Calling donor conceived adults